 - Link to other websites.
 The best way to get backlinks?
 Share the love!
 Chances are, when you’re backlinking websites in your blog posts, they’ll be more inclined to give you a link back in return.

 - Reach out to relevant sites.
 If you come across any websites that might be interested in linking to your product or service, simply get in touch!
 You could invite a local influencer to review your product, or ask an online publication to consider your product for a ‘Best of …’ article.

 Backlinking is just one part of building a solid SEO strategy.
 You also need to target the right keywords, get the technical stuff sorted and create fresh content on a regular basis.

-If it sounds like a lot to manage, don’t panic — the experts at Yellow are here to help!
+If it sounds like a lot to manage, don’t panic — the experts at Yellow Pages are here to help!
 Get in touch with us here to learn how SEO can ensure your website is found by more customers, more often.